The beloved city venue that people say is like 'eating in a restaurant on holiday'

 A number of diners who have been in to sample the restaurant’s culinary delights have now posted details of their dining experience online.

-And the place is proving popular with customers, which has scored an average rating of 4.5 stars out of five based on mor than 500 different reviews on Google.
+And the place is proving popular with customers, which has scored an average rating of 4.5 stars out of five based on more than 500 different reviews on Google.

 Richard Brocklebank said: “This is the best restaurant in Sheffield by far.
 Amazing food, amazing staff, great location overlooking the river.
 The decor is amazing inside and out 10/10.”